 Start By Deciding On A Template For Your Cricut Stickers

-It’s a good idea to set a template pattern to start with, for the stickers I am making today I have chosen 3 simple shapes.
-This way you can plan what stickers to want to make, or at least have an idea of how many stickers and what size they will be, you need to be aiming for an overall size of 6.75. x 9.25 or less to use the print and cut feature.
+It’s a good idea to set a template pattern for your sticker design; for the stickers I am making today, I have chosen three simple shapes, square, circle and zigzag speech bubble.
+This way, you can plan what stickers to want to make or at least have an idea of how many stickers and what size they will be; you need to be aiming for an overall length of 6.75. x 9.25 or less to use the print and cut feature.

 How To Design Stickers In Cricut Design Space